Pina Menichelli: Personal life and family

 During a theatrical tour of Argentina in 1909, Pina Menichelli married an Italo-Argentine, Libero Pica, and the couple had three children.
 One child, a boy, was born in 1909 and died shortly afterwards.
-The second, a son called Manolo, was born in 1910.
-The couple separated when Menichelli was pregnant with their third child, a daughter called Cesarina, who was born in Milan in 1912.
+The second child Manolo was born in 1910.
+The couple separated when Menichelli was pregnant with their third child Cesarina who was born in Milan in 1912.

 The fact that Menichelli was a 'separated woman' was well known to the Italian public.
 This contrasts with the likes of Emilio Ghione, one of the most famous Italian male film stars of the 1910s, who managed to hide his separated wife from public view.

 On the death of her first husband, who had always refused to annul their marriage, Menichelli married Baron Carlo D'Amato, founder of Rinascimento Film, in 1924.
 Menichelli retired from public life and refused all contact with film historians.
 Menichelli also destroyed all the documents and photographs relating to her film career which were in her possession.

 Menichelli died in Milan on 29 August 1984.